strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= .2.2 =
+* Now preserving enddate when giving users their previous level back after checking out for a gift level.
+(Thanks, andrewatduckpin)

 = .2.1 =
 * Added code to set status of last level to "active" explicitly after checkout.
 Makes this addon compatible with PMPro v1.8+